White Sage Plant

 To successfully plant white sage seeds, follow this step-by-step guide to ensure optimal growth and a thriving plant.

-First, prepare the soil by loosening it with a garden fork, removing any rocks or debris, and creating a well-draining environment.
-White sage prefers sandy or loamy soil, with a pH level of 6.5 to 7.5.
+1. Soil Preparation: Loosen soil with a garden fork, removing rocks and debris.
+Opt for sandy or loamy soil with a pH of 6.5 to 7.5.

 By following these steps and providing the right growing conditions, you can successfully cultivate white sage from seeds and embark on a fulfilling journey of expanding your herb garden with this aromatic and sacred plant.